gqmaguirejr/Canvas-tools/README.md

 ```
 ./get_PDF_submission.py -c 25434 -a 150953 -u 746
 ```
-Example 2: get file and then call the program to extract the puseudo JSON from it
+Example 2: get file and then if the -e option is specified call the program to extract the puseudo JSON from it
 ```
  ./get_PDF_submission.py -c 25434 -a 150953 -u 746 -e
 ```